Vicfred/boost_header_only_cmake/README.md

 CMake Boost Example
 ======================

-Minimal example of a project using boost and CMake.
+Minimal example of a project using boost and CMake using a header only library.

 Build
 ======================